jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

     - Docker Image: [kong/httpbin:0.2.3](https://hub.docker.com/r/kong/httpbin)
     - Kubernetes deployment: [httpbin.yaml](loadtesting/k6/0-init/httpbin.yaml)

 Each deployment (Kong GW, K6, Upstream) has `podAntiAffinity` property for having a dedicated node for each deployment.
-Exception: in case of Scenario 0 (tests with no plugins) and Endurance tests the number of `replicas` for the Upstream and `K6` deployment are deployed on all Kubernetes nodes
+Exception: in case of Scenario 0 (tests with no plugins) and Endurance testing the number of `replicas` for the Upstream and `K6` deployment are deployed on all Kubernetes nodes

 ## How to use K6
 - Create a ConfigMap for each scenario